shi-gg/witchsky.app/README.md

 #### Metrics

-You can disable the visiblity of all skeet metrics individually, including the likes, reskeets, quotes, saves, and reply counts.
+You can disable the visiblity of all metrics individually, including the number of:

+- likes
+- reskeets
+- quotes
+- saves
+- replies

 #### Gates